 This page explains how to request memory in Slurm scripts and how to deal with common errors involving CPU and GPU memory.
-Note that "memory" on this website always refers to RAM and never storage space.
+Note that "memory" on the Research Computing website always refers to RAM and never storage space for files.

 A common error to encounter when running jobs on the HPC clusters is